-He has sold out arena tours, gigged coast-to-coast in America as well as in Australia, Japan and across Europe; he has performed on Jimmy Kimmel’s and Jay Leno’s TV shows in the States; sung in front of tens of thousands at London’s Hyde Park supporting both Bruce Springsteen and Stevie Wonder; appeared on Herbie Hancock’s Grammy-winning album The Imagination Project – singing a widely acclaimed cover of Sam Cooke’s A Change Is Gonna Come; he has been voted Best Male at the 2007 Brit Awards; and – at just 21 – was the biggest-selling British male solo artist the year his debut album, Undiscovered, came out.
+He has sold out UK arena tours, and gigged worldwide, sung in front of tens of thousands at Hyde Park supporting both Bruce Springsteen and Stevie Wonder; appeared on Herbie Hancock’s Grammy-winning album, and has been voted Best Male at the 2007 Brit Awards.

 James comments, “I’m delighted to be a small part of this fantastic evening.
 I’m the patron of a children’s charity myself and having a 4 year old daughter.
 I’m honoured to be associated with Save The Children.
 On top of that, I get to work with some musical heroes tonight, what could be better?!”